mwvgroup/pittgoogle-client/README.md

 Read the docs: [mwvgroup.github.io/pittgoogle-client](https://mwvgroup.github.io/pittgoogle-client/).

-This is the client package for the
-[Pitt-Google astronomical alert broker](https://pitt-broker.rtfd.io/).
+This is the client package for interacting with the [Pitt-Google astronomical alert broker](https://pitt-broker.rtfd.io/).